 - The University must make information regarding program activities available to all members of the campus community in ways appropriate for different disabilities.

 - The University must provide grievance procedures for students with disabilities.
-These procedures are usually handled through the office of Veterans Affairs & Disability Services in conjunction with the Vice President for Student Affairs office whose decision would be the University’s final response.
+These procedures are usually handled through the Health and Counseling Center in conjunction with the Vice President for Student Affairs office whose decision would be the University’s final response.